cwebley/ki/README.md

 * Webpack
 * Babel

-##Todo: Upcoming bug fixes and feature additions
+##Todo:
+* pg rematch_games.success doesn't work
+* Tournament stats page:
+ * bar chart showing points per character
+  * toggle fire wins on same chart
+  * also points lost per character
+ * coin use breakdown
+  * oddsmaker uses and number of roster updates you actually got and % success
+  * rematch uses and % success
+  * inspect uses and % success and fires/ices

+###Random bugs
 * rematched a supreme loss, won in reg victory and it didn't remove his 3 coins--is this a real bug?

-###Random bugs
 * Inspect sometimes hides a guy: duplicate uuid gets returned by backend and react doesn't render.
 * Inspect DnD stuff is pretty slow.
 Plus there's some bug related to hovering over a long name/fat card that updates every hover event causing a crawl.
 * Tournament Creator form needs to clear itself after successful tournament creation